PedroPauloMorenoCamargo/Soc_NiosV_Tutorial/README.md

 ---

+## Nios V

+**Nios V** is a soft processor provided by Intel and integrated into Quartus.
+Based on a RISC-V architecture, Nios V supports the addition of custom instructions implemented in HDL.
+This makes it highly customizable.

+---

+## Comparison Nios V and Nios II

+---
 ## Setting Up the Tools

 To get started with the project, you’ll need to download and install a few essential tools.
 These include **Quartus 23.1std (or later)** and the **Ashling RiscFree IDE**, which will be used to compile and run the project, respectively.